 We have been working hard to invest your generous donations in order to help us serve you better in our 'Second Hundred Years'

-The New Firehouse is being built Entirely with Fire Department Funds that have been
+The New Firehouse was built Entirely with Fire Department Funds that have been

 Acquired through Your Generous Donations, the Help of Local Business Owners, and Our Fire Department Fund Raising Activities

 John Savago - Construction Manager

 Bob Colucci (Ultimate Homes) - Finish Carpentry Work

 Andy Morgan - Radiant Heat System

 Tom Donald - Electric Garage Door Openers & Tile

 Rich Koenig & Paul Mele - Engineering Drawings & Design